 Final construction plans are under development.
-The Massachusetts Department of Transportation anticpates placing the project out to bid during the summer or fall of 2013.
-Some construction may begin later this fall, but heavier construction is anticipated to begin in the spring of 2014.
+The Massachusetts Department of Transportation anticpates placing the project out to bid during the fall of 2013.
+Construction is anticipated to begin in the spring of 2014.
 The project is anticipated to take approximately 24 months to complete.
 Access to the playground as well through the Cambridge Common is expected to be maintained during the period of work, with some pedestrian detours as paths are reconstructed.
 Most events and sporting activities will need to be relocated during construction.

 Tree Walk - December 14